Pardoxa/sampling/README.md

 the important parts and polished the Documentation a little bit.

 Currently working on Replica exchange Wang-Landau.
 The rest should already be functional and I already use it for simulations

+## TODO

+REWL: averaging of mergers of same window - log_f needs to be synchronized